-Jantar Mantar in Jaipur is the largest of five astronomical observatories of India and was founded by King Sawai Jai Singh II.
-This observatory is enlisted in the UNESCO World Heritage Sites as "an expression of the astronomical skills and cosmological concepts of the court of a scholarly prince at the end of the Mughal period".
+Jantar Mantar in Jaipur is the largest of the five astronomical observatories of India and was founded by King Sawai Jai Singh II.
+This observatory is enlisted as a UNESCO World Heritage Site and is described as "an expression of the astronomical skills and cosmological concepts of the court of a scholarly prince at the end of the Mughal period."